freenowtech/secrets-store-csi-driver-provider-spring-cloud-config/README.md

 Now a new `SecretProviderClass` resource should be created to test whether both the secrets-store and the provider work as expected
 You can use the example from the [installation](#Install the Secrets Store CSI Driver).
+If everything went as expected the secret file should exist inside the pod.
+If not, the secrets-store logs should be checked.